Best Leaky Gut Supplements

 Alternatives to leaky gut supplements

-If you’re not sure a leaky gut supplement is the right move for you, there are several other options you can try to solve your GI problems.
+If you’re not sure a leaky gut supplement is right for you, there are several other options you can try to solve your GI problems.
 Some may require a trip to the doctor’s office, but a few you can employ from the comfort of your home.

-We’ve laid out several of them below for you.
+We’ve laid out several of them below.

 GI tests